aaroneg/royalts-setup/readme.md

 ## Files

 * init.ps1: handles installation of the RoyalTS powershell modules.
 You don't need to run this directly.
 * windows-connections.ps1: Reads servers from your current AD domain, groups by OS.
 You'll probably want to group them in different ways, add credentials to the connection file, set it to not-shared and encrypt it with a password.
+The resulting connection file will be placed in your documents folder, wherever that is.